 Fierce and omnivorous, the rats wiped out the population of land birds – teal and snipe – on the main island, and almost destroyed the breeding populations of sea birds including albatross, gulls and petrels.
 By the late 1990’s all other introduced species had been removed from Campbell Island, and the New Zealand Dept. of Conservation had developed a plan to eradicate this final and most destructive pest.
 In 2001 an island-wide baiting operation took place, followed by several years of monitoring to make sure no rats had survived.
 In 2005 Campbell Island was declared pest-free, making this the world’s first successful whole-island pest eradication program.

-In the following decade the expertise gained from this impressive achievement, including the use of rodent-sniffer dogs was used to develop and implement the successful Macquarie Island Pest Eradication Project and is informing the Million Dollar Mouse project to eradicate mice from the Antipodes Islands, NZ’s most remote Subantarctic island group.
+In the following decade the expertise gained from this impressive achievement, including the use of rodent-sniffer dogs was used to develop and implement the successful Macquarie Island Pest Eradication Project and informed the Million Dollar Mouse project to eradicate mice from the Antipodes Islands, NZ’s most remote Subantarctic island group.

 Campbell Island was gazetted as a Nature Reserve in 1954 and is part of NZ’s Subantarctic Islands World Heritage listing.
 Landing on Campbell is by permit only, with the main visitors being researchers and eco-tourism groups.
 Most tourism groups are restricted to zodiac cruising and walks along the Col Lyall saddle boardwalk, but Heritage Expeditions has special permission to take visitors on hikes across the island to North West Bay and Mount Honey, the island’s tallest peak.
 While I didn’t take part in the longer hikes the passengers who did came back with stories of spectacular landscapes and flourishing wildlife.
 Edin Whitehead, wildlife photographer and my scholarship cabin mate documented her trek to North West Bay on her blog.